 Most larger companies will have a marketing team that is strong in numbers, and typically includes writers, graphic designers, video production, editors etc. Yet, even they often struggle to generate the engagement and return that they’d hoped for.

 Employee influencer platforms serve as the perfect aid in achieving your content production goals at scale.
 Whether it’s crowdsourcing content or getting maximum use from your current output, platforms like DSMN8 ensure you’re always maximizing reach and engagement.

 When curating content with DSMN8, you have the ability to add multiple preview images, titles, and post captions to ensure that your content is always unique.
 Consider this: adding just 5 alternatives for images, post text and preview titles creates 125 unique content previews for the same piece of content.
-Accompany this with the previously mentioned Lens and Author platforms, and you’re well on your way to creating content at scale without putting any strain on your marketing team.

 The changing trends around influencer marketing and employer branding suggest that it may be time to assess your employee communications tactics, and employee communication tools are set to be a big trend for 2020.
 When it’s done correctly, it can play a vital role in the growth and success of your business.
 Is it time to reassess?